LavaLite/docs/installation.md

 php artisan key:generate // run this command if key not generated while installing.
 ```
-After installation browse to  link to view the homepage of the website or application you are building.
+After installation run the command `php artisan serve` or browse the link to view the homepage.
 ```
 http://path-to-route-folder/public
 ```